Perfect Tank Setup for Arowana Fish: Tips for a Healthy Habitat

 Arowanas do not require excessive decorations.
 Keep decorations minimal to ensure the fish have ample swimming space.

-You can include driftwood or smooth rocks, but the focus of the decoration should be on maximizing the tank's space, rather than overcrowding it.
+You can include driftwood or smooth rocks, but the focus of the decoration should be on maximizing the tank's space rather than overcrowding it.
+Minimal decoration reduces stress and helps prevent appetite loss, which is explained in What to Do When Your Arowana is Not Eating: Understanding and Addressing Appetite Issues.

 Arowanas do not like intense lighting.
 Lighting is important, but it should be gentle and soft.